youle1999/flutter-counter/README.md

 This project is a starting point for a Flutter application.

+I will have variaty of task will be display in branchs

 A few resources to get you started if this is your first Flutter project:

 ![image](https://github.com/user-attachments/assets/8eca16a4-222b-4879-b9ed-0ccb6dfddba6)